T-ara videography

 South Korean girl group T-ara debuted in 2009 with the single "Lies".
 In 2010, T-ara became the main cast of Mnet's reality program Hello Baby in its second season.
 The show earned the group an award at the 2011 Cable TV Broadcasting Awards.
+"T-ara's Pretty Boys" was sold and aired in Japan on KNTV Japan in 2012.